apache/spark/docs/mllib-linear-methods.md

 for more info.
 For this example, we use labeled points in training and testing streams, but in practice you will likely want to use unlabeled vectors for test data.

-We create our model by initializing the weights to 0.

-Now we register the streams for training and testing and start the job.
+We create our model by initializing the weights to zero and register the streams for training and testing then start the job.
 Printing predictions alongside true labels lets us easily see the result.

-We can now save text files with data to the training or testing folders.
+Finally we can save text files with data to the training or testing folders.
 Each line should be a data point formatted as `(y,[x1,x2,x3])` where `y` is the label and `x1,x2,x3` are the features.
-Anytime a text file is placed in `/training/data/dir` the model will update.
-Anytime a text file is placed in `/testing/data/dir` you will see predictions.
+Anytime a text file is placed in `args(0)` the model will update.
+Anytime a text file is placed in `args(1)` you will see predictions.
 As you feed more data to the training directory, the predictions will get better!

-Here a complete example:
+Here is a complete example:
 {% include_example scala/org/apache/spark/examples/mllib/StreamingLinearRegressionExample.scala %}

 </div>